 Students with Skills and Achievement Commencement Credential or IEP Diploma

 A New York State Skills and Achievement Commencement Credential replaced the New York State Individual Education Program (IEP) diploma, effective July 1, 2013.
-Neither the (former) IEP diploma nor the Skills and Achievement Commencement Credential are acceptable for entrance into a program requiring high school graduation or a HSE (GED).
+Neither the (former) IEP diploma nor the Skills and Achievement Commencement Credential is acceptable for entrance into a program requiring high school graduation or an HSE (GED).
 Please see also STUDENTS WITHOUT A HIGH SCHOOL DIPLOMA.

 Students Without a High School Diploma